-The Faculty of Law at the University consists of three departments: the Department of Public Law, the Department of Private Law, and the Department of Criminal Law, Judicial Procedure and General Jurisprudential Studies.
-The following is a selection of courses offered in English.
+The Faculty of Law at the University abolished departments in 2010 and now covers a wide variety of legal disciplines as well as teaching and research in general jurisprudential studies.
+The following is a selection of courses offered in English during the 2018-2019 academic year.
 A more complete list is available on the University's Courses in English web page.

 All other questions and concerns should be directed to: